Categories of Sexual Dysfunction

 Pharmacology

-Medication review is essential because antihypertensives, neuropsychiatric medications, substance use, and endocrine therapies can alter sexual function.
+Medication review is essential because antihypertensives, neuropsychiatric medications, hormonal agents, opioids, and other substances can alter sexual function.
 In selected cases, treatment targets comorbid mood/anxiety conditions, sometimes with selective-serotonin-reuptake-inhibitors-ssris or medication adjustments by prescribers.

 Nurses monitor symptom change after medication starts or dose changes and reinforce shared decision-making about benefit-risk tradeoffs.